Wearables are big business right now, especially in the case of those related to fitness, but will this boom continue?

 Health

 There has been an expansion of fitness trackers available over the last few years, but what’s likely to appear in future?
-Research suggests we will be able to use wearables to enhance our wellbeing; for instance, by using smart glasses to see a 3D representation of teeth whilst brushing, or visualising a graphic display of the heart.
+Research suggests we will be able to use wearables to enhance our wellbeing; for instance, by using smart glasses to see a 3D representation of teeth whilst brushing or even wearing a heart monitor that can be used to provide data that lets us achieve the Gold Standard in ECG analysis for optimal heart health in only a matter of minutes.

 Equally, wearables could feed our widespread fitness obsession.
 With the introduction of DNA-based fitness boot camps, where workouts are tailor-made based on genetic code, wearables could act as ultra-intelligent personal trainers in the years to come.